BarcodeBERT: Transformers for Biodiversity Analysis: Experiments

-{\bf Results.} Even without fine-tuning, BarcodeBERT substantially outperforms DNABERT and DNABERT-2 on unseen species, regardless of whether they had been fine-tuned previously or not.
+We use the Bayesian zero-shot learning task to evaluate the quality of the DNA feature embeddings, by assessing their effectiveness when used as side information for classifying images to species on the INSECT dataset.
+We consider the embeddings directly from the pretrained models and also after fine-tuning.
+The accuracy for seen and unseen test species and the harmonic mean are presented in \autoref{bzsl-result-table}.
+Even without fine-tuning, BarcodeBERT substantially outperforms DNABERT and DNABERT-2 on unseen species, regardless of whether they had been fine-tuned previously.
 BarcodeBERT achieves similar performance to the reported baseline CNN results \citep{BadirliNEURIPS2021} and improves on the harmonic mean score by 1.2\% and unseen accuracy by 1.9\%, respectively.
-We thus find that in the zero-shot learning task of predicting insect species, employing BERT-like models that have also been pretrained on insect DNA barcodes as DNA encoders can improve performance.
+Our results demonstrate that in the zero-shot learning task of predicting insect species, employing BERT-like models that have also been trained on insect DNA barcodes as DNA encoders can improve performance over CNNs and general DNA foundation models.